narkisim/anan-repo/README.md

 1. Evaluating the overall data collected process by both approaches, we were able to collect few tenth Twit records per city/per day using the standard Tweeter REST API and MapReduce, and up to 100 records/sec using streams.
 2. MongoDB aggregation pipeline is using indexes and internal NoSQL optimizations between the aggregation steps which are not possible with MapReduce.
 3. MongoDB aggregation is more secure when the operation is triggered by user input.
-4. MapReduce supports distributed computational framework, with a distributed file system (HDFS) underneath for persistence.
-It's often used for data processing, ETL, data science, and business intelligence problems.
+4. MapReduce supports distributed computational framework, with a distributed file system underneath for persistence.
+It's often used for data processing, data science, and business intelligence problems.
 5. MapReduce usually behaves better when it is required to work with large dataset.
+NoSQL servers performance are DB size dependent.
 6. MonoDB saves user defined data structure, which enables storing additional information for statistical processing.
 MongoDB query language supports a wide variety of queries that are much more flexible comparing MapReduce tools, which requires Java coding for specific querying.
-7. MongoDB map/reduce is it is very easy to implement comparing to MapReduce tools that requires specific system and resource configuration.
+7. MongoDB map/reduce is it very easy to implement comparing to MapReduce tools that requires specific system and resource configuration.
+8. We tested the Hadoop and Google BigData MapReduce applications.
+Both tools were written in Java, and any update required Java programming knowledge, and a wide scope of the system.
+MongoDB on the other hand supports flexible REST API interfaces, and a programmer can use any available tool to perform similar tasks.

 ## Versioning

-Only master brench is supported.
+Only master branch is supported.

 ## Authors